garyorsargos/KarmaKit/README.md

-# Karma-Kit
+# KarmaKit

-A flexible and extensible karma/reputation system for Node.js applications.
+KarmaKit is a flexible, extensible user reputation and trust system for Node.js applications.
+It tracks user actions, updates scores, manages trust levels, and provides event logging, rate limiting, and leaderboard features.

 ## Features

+- **User Scoring:** Track and update user scores based on configurable actions.
-- User karma scoring and trust levels
+- **Trust Levels:** Define custom trust levels with score thresholds and action weights.
-- Configurable action types and weights
-- Rate limiting and score decay
-- Event logging and history
-- Leaderboard functionality
-- Real-time updates via events
-- PostgreSQL database integration
-- Redis caching for performance
+- **Rate Limiting:** Prevent abuse by limiting the number of actions per user in a time window.
+- **Event Logging:** Log user actions and trust level changes for auditing and analytics.
+- **Leaderboard:** Display top users based on score, with configurable filters.
-- RESTful API endpoints
+- **API Endpoints:** RESTful API for interacting with user karma, trust levels, and history.

 ## Installation